Wendy M. Williams: Research

 Williams is best known for her research in the field of intelligence.
 Williams focuses not only on what the subjects of her research are thinking about, but also how they are thinking about the world around them.
 Williams also focuses heavily on the importance of sex and gender in the scientific community, which is expressed in many of her articles on The New York Times and Huffington Post.
 In an article by Wired, Williams and Ceci's work on the debunking of sexual discrimination in the scientific community is referenced often to explain just why it is so hard for women to get jobs and grants.

 In The Mathematics of Sex, Williams and Ceci attempt to understand why women make up a minority of the scientists within the mathematics community.
 In doing so, they take the three leading theories: male brains are better physically at understanding and performing advanced mathematical and spatial operations; the second being social and cultural biases prevent the training and success of women in mathematical fields; the third claims that women are not as interested in mathematic careers as men.
 Through the use of multiple fields of research from economics to endocrinology, Williams and Ceci discover that the reason women are not as able to enter the mathematics field is because of a complex series of life choices made that differ between women and men.

-Williams also conducted research on the Halo Effect, with regards to whether students judged a teacher as good or not.
+Williams also conducted research on the Halo Effect, with regard to whether students judged a teacher as good or not.
 Through her research, Williams learned that students often praised their professors for things outside of just teaching well; instead, students would acknowledge the equipment used or the legibility of the teachers' handwriting.
 These factors would then cause the students to get a false impression of their teacher, believing the instructor was good on these bases rather than how they would teach or what they would teach.